medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/7-oracle-upgrade.md

 #### Subscribe Approval of Upgrade

-If the transaction for `upgrade-oracle` succeeds, oracle will start subscribing to the `ApproveOracleUpgradeEvent`.
+If the transaction for `upgrade-oracle` succeeds, the oracle will start subscribing to the `ApproveOracleUpgradeEvent`.
-Upon approval by other oracles, this new version of oracle can be shared the oracle private key.
+Upon approval by other oracles, this new version of oracle can retrieve the oracle private key.
 This process is similar to [oracle-registration](4-oracle-registration#subscribe-approval-of-registration.md), so please refer it for details.

 #### Running the Upgraded Oracle